University Canada West: Global University Systems ownership (2014 – present)

 In 2023, University Canada West accounted for 13,913 international study permits, more than any other post-secondary institution in British Columbia, and more than any other institution in Canada other than Conestoga College.
 This means, of their 14485 students, only 572 (4% of the total student body) were not on international study permits.

+In April 2026, UCW abruptly laid off 240 staff and faculty (approximately 30% of all employees), stating that "the government’s decision to reduce the number of international study permits has significantly impacted student enrolment at University Canada West, posing substantial challenges to our university operations."
+A laid-off professor reported being immediately locked out of access to school systems for an ongoing course, "despite having a full roster of students enrolled for the spring term," while the university claimed to have "ensured that these layoffs do not impact our academic programs and the student experience."

 Campus

 Earlier sited on two floors of an office building on Melville Street in downtown Vancouver, the university relocated in 2014 to the nearby London Building.
 The 10-storey London Building is located at 626 West Pender Street and was originally built in 1912 for the London and British North American Company.

 University Canada West opened a new second campus, Vancouver House, in October 2020, which can accommodate up to 3,400 students.
 The Vancouver House campus is part of Vancouver House development, which was named by CNN in 2019 as one of the most anticipated buildings set to shape the world in 2020.